 These Are Some of the Questions We Ask During Our Investigation:

-- Was the field sobriety test conducted in accord with NHTSA guidelines?
+Was the field sobriety test conducted in accordance with NHTSA guidelines?

 When you come to our firm, you can trust that our Kansas City DUI attorney will work tirelessly to fight the evidence that is presented against you.
 We are well versed in common prosecutor tactics and can help build a defense to safeguard your future and liberties.